 Skip to Content

 A chainsaw bar showing the above-mentioned issues means that your chainsaw will need a new bar.
-But to be certain whether these signs indicate a worn-out bar or not, you will have to take a closer look at your chainsaw bar.
-That is why in this article, we will explain how you check for the signs of a worn-out chainsaw bar.
+But to ensure these signs indicate a worn-out bar, you must look closer at your chainsaw bar.
+In this article, we will explain how you check for the signs of a worn-out chainsaw bar.

-Sign 1: Damaged or Bent bar
+Sign 1: Damaged or Bent bar – Determine When to Replace

-This is the most obvious sign of a worn-out bar and is also the first step in finding out whether you need a new one.
-Now to do a proper visual inspection of your chainsaw bar, you will have to take the bar out and remove the chain swell.
+This is the most obvious sign of a worn-out bar and is also the first step in finding out whether you need to be aware of the condition of your chainsaw.

 A damaged bar cannot only reduce the efficiency and cutting power of your chainsaw, but it can also be dangerous to use.
 A bar can get damaged for various reasons, including a loose chain or lack of lubrication.
-If the bar is missing a chunk or there is a broken rail edge, then it is an obvious sign that you will have to replace the bar immediately.
-You can find Chainsaw bars here.

 But other than this obvious sign, here are some types of damages you need to look for in a chainsaw bar after removing the bar from the chainsaw: